tedmoore/schelp2/docs/Classes/ArrayedCollection.md

 ```

 ### `takeThese`
 Removes all items in the receiver for which the **func** answers true.
 The function is passed two arguments, the item and an integer index.
 Note that order is not preserved.
-See [#-takeAt](#-takeat).
+See [takeAt](#takeat).
 ```supercollider
 y = [1, 2, 3, 4];
 y.takeThese({ |item, index| item.odd });    // remove odd items